moizaiqbal40-ops/moizaiqbal40-ops/README.md

 ### 🍰 Crumb & Co

-A complete ordering platform built for a growing home bakery.
-Instead of relying on scattered WhatsApp messages and manual order tracking, Crumb & Co brings the entire experience into one place — from exploring products and customizing cakes with a live preview, to placing orders, managing deliveries, and handling everything through an administrative dashboard.
+A complete ordering platform built for a growing home bakery — replacing scattered WhatsApp messages and manual tracking with one place to browse the menu, customize a cake with a live preview, check out, and manage orders through an admin dashboard.

 Designed as a complete product, not just a classroom project.